Gutek/gutek.github.io/README.md

 # thoughts by gutek

-thoughts.gutek.pl - blog about things and stuff that does not fit somehow into https://blog.gutek.pl
+thoughts.gutek.pl - blog about things and stuff that does not fit somehow into [my old/polish blog](https://blog.gutek.pl).

 ## blog content license